Injury rules O'Shea out for rest of season

 Republic of Ireland international John O'Shea will miss the rest of the season with a leg injury, according to his club manager Alex Ferguson.

-The Manchester United boss, speaking at Trinity College on Wednesday night, has explained that the knock which required the defender to be substituted in Ireland's last game against France has worsened to the extend that he is likely to out until the summer.
+The Manchester United boss, speaking at Trinity College on Wednesday night, has explained that the knock which required the defender to be substituted in Ireland's last game against France in November has worsened to the extent that he is likely to out until the summer.